apiato/apiato/docs/_docs/miscellaneous/contribution.md

 <a name="Contributing-Core-Package"></a>
 ## Contributing to the Core Package

-The APIATO core package, is what provides most of the functionality of the APIATO project.
+The Apiato core package, is what provides most of the functionality of the Apiato project.

-This guide will help you contribute to the APIATO core package, while the package is in the vendor direcotry.
+This guide will help you contribute to the Apiato core package, while the package is in the vendor directory.

 ### SETUP